billwear/maas-rad/originals/commissioning-and-hardware-testing-scripts-snap-2-7-cli-2478.md

 Optionally, a script may define what results to return in the YAML file in the [Metadata fields](#Metadata%20fields).
 The `results` field should contain a dictionary of dictionaries.
 The key for each dictionary is a name which is returned by the results YAML.
 Each dictionary may contain the following fields:

 -   `title` - The title for the result, used in the UI.
--   `description` - The description of the field used as a tooltip in the UI.
+-   `description` - The description of the field used as a tool-tip in the UI.

 Example degrade detection: